Pawn Shops: Understanding How They Work

 Pawn Shops Are A Business

-At least twice during each episode, I want to be able to reach through the screen, grab a customer by the neck, shake them and yell "YOU IDIOT!" at them.
+At least twice during each episode, someone walks in with their item to sell, and announces some off-the-wall inflated price they expect to get.
+I want to be able to reach through the screen, grab that customer by the neck, shake them and yell "YOU IDIOT!"
 Do the people who walk through the doors of that shop not watch the show?
-Have they learned nothing?
+Have they learned nothing of how the business works?
 Or are they really that greedy?

 If you want to pawn an item, whether it is your great-grandfather's antique pocket watch with an "absolutely amazing story" behind it, or your beloved collection of comic books from your childhood, the only thing that really matters is not your story, but the actual demand for the item in the secondary market.

 In pawning, you are trying to raise some cash temporarily to cover an urgent need.
 You want cash, for whatever reason, and you want it right now.
 So, you take your family treasures to your local pawn shop in the hopes of raising that cash.